 The general obligation bonds associated with Measure G were issued pursuant to the Constitution and laws of the State of California (the State), including the provisions of Chapters 1 and 1.5 of Part 10 of the California Education Code, and other applicable provisions of law.
-The bonds are authorized to be issued by a resolution adopted by the Board of Supervisors of the County on August 9, 2017 (the Resolution), pursuant to a request of the District made by a resolution adopted by the Board of Education of the District March 14, 2018.
+The bonds are authorized to be issued by a resolution adopted by the Board of Supervisors of the County (the Resolution), pursuant to a request of the District made by a resolution adopted by the Board of Education of the District on March 14, 2018.

-The District received authorization from an election held on November 8, 2016, to issue bonds of the District in an aggregate principal amount not to exceed \$60,000,000 to finance specific construction and renovation projects approved by eligible voters within the District.
-The proposition required approval by at least 55% of the votes cast by eligible voters within the District.
+The District received authorization from an election held on November 8, 2016, to issue bonds of the District in an aggregate principal amount not to exceed \$60,000,000 to finance specific construction and renovation projects approved by eligible voters within the District The proposition required approval by at least 55% of the votes cast by eligible voters within the District (the 2016 Authorization).
+The bonds represent the first and second series of the authorized bonds to be issued under the 2016 Authorization.

-Purpose of Issuance
+Purpose